Chess - The Musical

 by Benny Andersson, Tim Rice and Bjorn Ulvaeus

-Chess - The Musical had 4 performances almost 2 years ago (between the 1st of December 2022 and the 3rd of December 2022) at Rhoda McGaw Theatre
+Chess - The Musical had 4 performances about 2 years ago (between the 1st of December 2022 and the 3rd of December 2022) at Rhoda McGaw Theatre

 This amateur production is presented by arrangement with Music Theatre International.